-Key Synod Father Says Pan-Amazon Synod Is ‘Maybe a Step to’ Women Catholic Priests
+Key Synod Father: Pan-Amazon Synod ‘Maybe a Step to’ Women Catholic Priests

 Speaking at the press briefing earlier, he said that most of the Amazon communities are “coordinated and directed by women and so we have to think about this.”

 “We hear a lot about the role of women, but what are we going to tell her?
-‘Yes, you’re very good,’ but … we need concrete solutions, and so I’m thinking of the female diaconate.”
+‘Yes, you’re very good, but …’ We need concrete solutions, and so I’m thinking of the female diaconate.”

 Bishop Kräutler, a missionary who has spent many years in Brazil defending the rights of indigenous peoples and the poor in the region, is widely known to have been the principal author of the synod’s contested working document, or instrumentum laboris.